leomao/pika-vim/README.md

 ```

 # Customization:

 To change the leader key `<leader>`, create a file named `.vimrc.leader`
-in the directory of this repo and add following in the file:
+in the directory of this repo and add the following to the file:
 ```vim
 " change your leader to ','
 let mapleader = ','